selfcov/robpol86.com/docs/imagecfg.rst

     I've been hosting this file
     `since before 2003 <https://web.archive.org/web/20031203173758fw_/http://www.robpol86.com/tutorials/imagecfg.php>`_.
+    Too bad I don't have a copy of an older version of this page.

 ImageCFG is a utility that probably does a lot of things (I cannot find any official documentation), but the only reason